 |deviceTypeId||Universally unique identifier (UUID) value that maps to a specific Device Type (thermostat, washing machine, camera, etc.).
 DeviceTypeId values are unique across the platform.||0B84D736-240D-4D2D-9696-34B9DF138F49|

-Most of the information in this section was provided by the user when they registered for an Afero account.
+Most of the information in this section was provided by the user during Afero account registration.

 |Email address used by the user to register their Afero email@example.com|

-This section displays the connection state of the device; if it’s online, the hub it’s using as well as the strength of the Bluetooth connection are shown.
+This section displays the connection state of the device; if it’s online, the hub it’s using as well as the signal strength of the Wi-Fi or Bluetooth connection are shown.

 |Online Status||Whether or not the device is currently online.||Online/Offline|

-The next sections detail the activity of device attributes.
+The Device Attributes section details the activity of device attributes.
 Some attribute values can be edited in real-time when the device is online; these values are indicated with a pencil icon .
-Click the icon to edit and submit a different value.
+Click the icon to edit and update a value.

-Afero system attributes are generally set by the service and read by the module, but they can also be set by the module.
+The attributes shown in the Afero System Attributes section are generally set by the Cloud and read by the module, but they can also be set by the module.
 They are hidden from the MCU.
 For a description of these attributes, refer to Device Attribute Registry.

 |Attribute ID||Attributes are identified by a 2-byte ID and can contain a variable amount of information based on the type of attribute.
 Attributes can come in many types and have specific ID ranges.||1024|